Hiroshima, the city of water and peace, is a modern and culture-rich city. Over 1.1 million people live in the city.

 Hijiyama Park (Hiroshima City Museum of Contemporary Art)

 The Hiroshima City Museum of Contemporary Art is located in Hijiyama Park which has always served as a cool and refreshing area in the city.
 The museum contains a wide-ranging collection of notable contemporary artists from Japan and all over the world.
 There is also a library which contains only manga (Japanese comic books) in the park.

-Mitaki is the section of the city to the northwest of Yokogawa Station.
+Mitaki is northwest of Yokogawa Station.
 Mitaki Temple, a relaxing forest retreat, is located there.
-Two hiking trails up Mount Mitaki which is the best location to look out over the city also start at the temple.
-Popular for leaf viewing in late November.
+Mount Mitaki, which you walk partly up to get to the temple, is one of the best locations to look out over the city.
+The temple grounds are popular for leaf viewing in late November.